Student Spotlight: Michelle Nguyen

 Kids Like Me

 Nguyen knows first-hand how difficult it is to want an opportunity so badly, but not be able to afford it.
-She has applied for many scholarships, including The Scholarship America Dream Award, which she is waiting to hear back on.
+She has applied for many scholarships, including The Scholarship America Dream Award, which she was recently awarded.
 The award itself looks for students who are in situations that require financial need.

 “It highlights students who aren’t in the financial situation to be in school, but have the desire to dream of an education.
 Also, students that are sometimes 1st generation students, and/or students that are minority students like myself,” explained Nguyen.